-The investment policy objective of UniEuroRenta EmergingMarkets (the "Fund") is to generate an appropriate yield on the capital invested while at the same time taking economic and political risks into consideration.
+The investment policy objective of the Fund is to achieve capital appreciation, while taking risk diversification into account.

-In principle, no conclusions concerning future performance can be drawn from past performance; such performance may be higher or lower.
+Investors are advised that no conclusions concerning future performance can be drawn from past performance; such performance may be higher or lower.
 No guarantee can be given that the objectives of the investment policy will be achieved.